siduction/sidu-manual/data/en/0523-lamp-php_en.md

 + **phpdismod** - disables modules in PHP
 + **phpquery** - shows the status of PHP modules

-Unnecessary modules (imagick in the example) are deactivated in the console by the command
+Unnecessary modules (*imagick* in the example) are deactivated in the console by the command

 ~~~
 # phpdismod imagick
 ~~~

-To load the module *imagick* for all iterfaces use the command
+To load the module *imagick* for all iterfaces, use the command

 ~~~
 # phpenmod imagick
 ~~~

-Let's use the option "*-s apache2*"
+If we use the option "*-s apache2*", e.g.:

 ~~~
 # phpenmod -s apache2 imagick